W-transforms: Uniformity-preserving transformations and induced dependence structures: The notion of a W-transform

 Note that we do not know the value $\W(0)$ or $\W(1)$ in general.
 For the latter, $\W(1)=F_{T(X)}(T(x_{F_X}))=\P(T(X)\le T(x_{F_X}))$, but this can take any value in $[0,1]$ depending on $T$.
 If $T$ is strictly increasing (decreasing), it is $1$ ($0$).

 \item For uniformity-preservation to hold, $T$ cannot be constant $y$ on any interval $[s_1,s_2]\subseteq\supp(F_X)$ with $s_1<s_2$ as then $F_{T(X)}(z)-F_{T(X)}(z-)=\P(T(X)=z)\ge\P(X\in[s_1,s_2])>0$ so $F_{T(X)}$ jumps in $z$ and thus $\W$ cannot be uniformity-preserving since $\W$ does not attain any values in $(F_{T(X)}(z-),F_{T(X)}(z))$. \item As we shall see, $\W$ in \eqref{eq:W:transform} is uniformity preserving if $F_X$ is continuous.
 If $F_X$ is discontinuous, the W-transform $\W$ is not uniformity-preserving; see Example~\ref{eg:non:unif:preserv}.
 In Section~\ref{sec:general:W:trafo}, we extend the definition of W-transforms to discontinuous $F_X$. \item A pcsm $T$ allows us to treat fairly general functions while being able to identify conditions on $F_X$ (in combination with $T$) that guarantee uniformity-preservation.
 Technically, we allow that $\lim_{t\to t_k-}T(t)<T(t_k)<\lim_{t\to t_k+}T(t)$ at all finite $t_k$ as the value of $T$ at these at most countably many points is irrelevant for the question of uniformity-preservation under continuous $F_X$ due to forming a Lebesgue null set.
-Thus, if $F_X$ is continuous, we can assume without loss of generality that $T$ is left-continuous at all finite change points. \end{enumerate} \end{remark}
+Thus, if $F_X$ is continuous, we can assume without loss of generality that $T$ is left-continuous at all finite change points. \item The base distribution $F_X$ and the transformation $T$ are auxiliary generators of the W-transform $\W$.
+Different pairs of $(F_X,T)$ mat lead to the same function $\mathcal{W}$ on $[0,1]$ and, therefore, the pair is not jointly identifiable.
+For example, one may take $X\sim\U(0,1)$, $T_1(x)=|1-2x|$, $T_2(x)=(1-2x)^2$, $x\in[0,1]$ to obtain $\mathcal{W}_1(u)=\mathcal{W}_2(u)=|1-2u|$, $u\in[0,1]$.
+In applications, one either fixes $F_X$ (e.g, to $\U(0,1)$) and works with a parametric family for $T$, or parameterise $\W$ directly through its properties as shown in Proposition~\ref{prop:W:property}.
+The latter has been applied in Section~\ref{subsec:illu:real:data} in the construction of \eqref{eq:W:trafo:Inn} where we chose the first piece and recovered the second piece via the property Proposition~\ref{prop:W:property}~\ref{prop:W:property:partition:sq}. \end{enumerate} \end{remark}

 As the following examples show, the generic form of a W-transform does not necessarily imply that $\W$ is uniformity-preserving. \begin{example}[Non-uniformity-preservation of generic W-transforms] Let $X\sim\B(1,p)$, $p\in[0,1]$. \begin{enumerate} \item If $p=0$, then $X=0$ almost surely (a.s.), so that $F_X(x)=\I_{[0,\infty)}(x)$, $x\in\IR$, with $F_X^{-1}(u)=0$, $u\in(0,1]$.
 Therefore, $\W(u)=F_{T(X)}\bigl(T(F_X^{-1}(u))\bigr)=F_{T(0)}(T(0))=1$, $u\in(0,1]$, which is not uniformity-preserving.
 Similarly for $p=1$, $X=1$ a.s., $F_X(x)=\I_{[1,\infty)}(x)$, $x\in\IR$, with $F_X^{-1}(u)=1$, $u\in(0,1]$, and thus $\W(u)=F_{T(1)}(T(1))=1$, $u\in(0,1]$.
 Note that, in both cases, $T$ is only utilised in a single point. \item If $p\in(0,1)$, then $F_X(x)=(1-p)\I_{[0,\infty)}(x)+p\I_{[1,\infty)}$, $x\in\IR$, with quantile function $F_X^{-1}(u)=\I_{(1-p,1]}(u)$, $u\in(0,1]$.
 With stochastic representation $X\deq F_X^{-1}(U)=\I_{(1-p,1]}(U)$ for $U\sim\U(0,1)$, we obtain $\W(u)=F_{T(X)}\bigl(T(F_X^{-1}(u))\bigr)=\P\bigl(T(\I_{(1-p,1]}(U))\le T(\I_{(1-p,1]}(u))\bigr)$, $u\in(0,1]$.
 Therefore, for $u\in(0, 1]$,